CochiseLinuxUsersGroup/Presentations/README.md

 81. How to install a Linux OS to a Chromebook - Deoxizn and MajB
 82. How to Install Ventoy to a Flash Drive - MajB
 83. Cochise Linux User Group - MajB
+84. How to check the sha256sum on a downloaded ISO - MajB